-The Fuzzy Genome Sequence Assembler was implemented with modified dynamic programming and the fuzzy functions given above.
+The Fuzzy Genome Sequence Assembler was implemented with modified version dynamic programming described earlier.
+The parameters selected for the assembly are, length of overlap, confidence, minscore, gap penalty, and minmatch as described in section IV.
 The assembler was tested on generated data sets and data from GenBank.
 GenBank is a publicly available database of nucleotide sequences.
 Artificially generated data sets were used to verify the algorithm and thus the assembly process.
 The experiments were run on a G5 with a 1.83GHz Intel Core 2 Duo processor and 4GB of RAM.

 The first genome sequence tested was the Wolbachia endosymbiont of the Drosophila melanogaster strain wMel 16S ribosomal RNA gene, partial sequence, which can be obtained from GenBank.
 Wolbachia is a microscopic organism that has been used to test several alignment tools.
-The gene is "rpoBC", locus\tag="WD0024" and the GeneID is "2738525" [13].
+The gene is "rpoBC", locus tag="WD0024" and the GeneID is "2738525" [13].
 This particular sequence codes for a protein.
 The sequence contains 8514 base pairs.
 The total bases read were 4X of the original sequence.
 We selected 300 random fragments or subsequences from this set.
 Each subsequence was in the range of 300-600bps.
 Fragment sizes less than 500bp are commonly used for assembly [11, 18].
 Therefore we chose an average fragment/subsequence length 450bp.
 The results of assembly are shown in Table 1.
-In Table 1, MGS refers to an implementation of Smith-Waterman algorithm for multiple sequence alignment [16].
-HGA-GS is a heuristically tuned GA, which used a 4X coverage and 500 subsequences with an average length of 400 bp [11], TIGR is the TIGR Assembler [TIGR].
+In Table 1, MGS refers to an implementation of Smith-Waterman algorithm for multiple sequence alignment using Dynamic programming [16].
+HGA-GS is a heuristically tuned GA, which used a 4X coverage and 500 subsequences with an average length of 400 bp [11], TIGR is a wellknown assembler [19].
 TIGR assembler assembled the data into a final consensus sequence.
 FGS is the fuzzy sequence assembly method that is described in the paper.

-The second genome sequence we tested was the Arabidopsis thaliana, gene\id:F11I2.4.
+The second genome sequence we tested was the Arabidopsis thaliana, gene_id:F11I2.4.
 Detail of this sequence can be obtained from GenBank [14].
 This sequence contains 36, 034 base pairs.
 We used 3X coverage of the original sequence.
 300 sequences of length between 300-600 bps were randomly generated.
 The result of assembly on this data is shown in Table 2.

 The results obtained from assembling both the genome projects showed a fairly high percentage of the genomes covered.
+This indicates that given random subsequences the algorithm was able to create a fairly large percentage of the original sequence.
 For the Wolbachia project 99.6% of genome was recovered which is similar to the TIGR assembler.
 For Arabidopsis thaliana 92% of the genome is recovered.
 Even though the results are better than the other techniques, we suspect the smaller percentage could be due to the smaller amount of initial coverage; only 3X was used in this case.
 We could not use larger coverage or test on larger genome projects due to limitations of available hardware.